HenrikJoreteg/html-parse-stringify/README.md

 ## changelog

+- `2.0.1` Addressing a reported regular expression denial of service issue reported by [Sam Sanoop](https://twitter.com/snoopysecurity) of [Snyk](https://snyk.io/) THANK YOU!.
+The issue was that sending certain input would cause one of the regular expressions we used to lock up and not finish, freezing the process.
+See the test that was added for details.
+To be clear, this lib wasn't meant for parsing non-well formed HTML.
+But, better safe than sorry!
+So we're fixing it.
 - `2.0.0` updated to more modern dependencies/build system.
 Switched to prettier, etc. No big feature differences, just new build system/project structure.
 Added support for top level text nodes thanks to @jperl.
 Added support for comments thanks to @pconerly.
 - `1.0.0 - 1.0.3` no big changes, bug fixes and speed improvements.